Pacific Southwest, Region 9: Superfund

 Proposed Date: 10/26/89

 Final Date: 08/30/90

 Today, the mercury is in the sediments and adjacent flood plain of the Carson River and in the sediments of Lahontan Reservoir, Carson Lake, Stillwater Wildlife Refuge, and Indian Lakes.
-Nevada Division of Health advisory recommends limited or no consumption of fish and ducks at the Site due to high levels of mercury.
+Nevada Division of Health advisory recommends no consumption of fish and limited consumption of ducks at the Site due to high levels of mercury.
 In addition, tailings with elevated mercury levels are still present at and around the historic mill sites, particularly in Six Mile Canyon.
 EPA, the U.S. Geological Survey, the U.S. Fish and Wildlife Service, the Nevada Division of Environmental Protection (NDEP), University of Nevada researchers, and others have carried out studies to determine the extent of contamination, evaluate the human health and ecological risks, and better understand the processes that govern the movement and toxicity of the mercury.
 To better manage the site investigation and cleanup, EPA has established two Operable Units (OU) for the site.
 OU 1 consists of the old mill sites and related tailings above the high water mark.
-OU2 consists of the Carson River flood plain from the area of New Empire Mill to its terminus in the Carson Sink.
+OU2 consists of the Carson River flood plain from the area near New Empire Mill to its terminus in the Carson Sink.

 Contaminants and Risks

 Surface water, sediments, soil, fish and wildlife at the site are highly contaminated with mercury in some areas along the river's course.
 The primary human health threats are to children in long-term direct contact with highly-contaminated soils found in tailings piles or at the former mill sites, and individuals who consume contaminated fish or wildlife.
 The Nevada Division of Health advises that no gamefish or carp be consumed from most of the site.
 Risks to wildlife are also significant, particularly to fish-eating birds at the top of the food web.